cdnnnn/cdn/file.md

 // image at its natural size, then drag the corner handle to resize it.
 //
 // Both dimensions are stored as plain numeric HTML attributes on the <img>
-// itself — `width="450" height="300"`, not a CSS style — which is the
+// itself — `width="450" height="300"`, not a CSS style — the standard
-// standard approach for a responsive image that still reserves its exact
+// approach for a responsive image that still reserves its exact box.
-// box: combined with `max-width: 100%; height: auto;` in this file's CSS
+// Combined with `max-width: 100%; height: auto;` in this file's CSS (and
-// (and the identical rule in TicketBoard.module.scss for the read-only
+// the identical rule in TicketBoard.module.scss for the read-only view),
-// view), the browser renders it at exactly that saved width × height
+// the browser renders it at exactly that saved width × height wherever
-// wherever there's room, and scales both dimensions down together,
+// there's room, and only scales both dimensions down together — preserving
-// preserving the same aspect ratio, only if the container is narrower than
+// the same aspect ratio — if the container is narrower than that.
-// that.
-The saved HTML is identical between "what you resized while
-// creating" and "what the detail view renders later" — same tag, same
-// attributes, same CSS rule — so there's no separate reconciliation step
+//
+// IMPORTANT: `width`/`height` are contributed via each attribute's own
+// `renderHTML`, NOT by overriding the node's own `renderHTML` — the node-
+// level renderHTML is left completely alone (inherited from the base Image
+// extension), so `src`/`alt` rendering is untouched.
+An earlier version of
+// this file replaced the node-level renderHTML entirely, which broke image
+// rendering outright — this per-attribute approach is the standard,
+// documented way to add an attribute to an existing TipTap node without
-// that could drift the two apart.
+// risking exactly that regression.
 //
 // Height is never resized independently — it's always derived from the
 // image's own natural aspect ratio (naturalWidth/naturalHeight) at the